Upload widget

 Unsigned uploads

 Unsigned uploads are somewhat less secure than signed uploads.
 For example, it is possible for a customer to inspect your client-side HTML code to find your cloud name and preset, and use that information to upload unwanted files to your Cloudinary product environment.
 For this reason, unsigned uploads have some protective limitations.
-For example, existing assets cannot be overwritten.
+For example, existing assets can't be overwritten.
 The options you set in the unsigned preset can also limit the size or type of files that users can upload to your Cloudinary product environment using that preset.

 To setup and add an Upload widget for unsigned uploads: